 The Math & Stats Graduate Student Society consists of a group of students who organize social and academic events, provide support and mentoring for students as well as teaching assistants, and represent the graduate student body on the GSA council.
 Here are some facets of our organization in more detail.

-This is a weekly seminar that takes place Friday afternoons in the grad lounge.
+This is a bi-weekly seminar that takes place Friday afternoons in the virtual grad lounge.
 Students take turns presenting a topic of their choice to a mixed audience in an informal setting.
 This not only provides an opportunity to strengthen presentation skills, having to explain your research to those not in your area often deepens your understanding of the material.
-This can also be an opportunity to practice an upcoming conference talk, or simply an excuse to read and present a paper you’ve been meaning to get to.
+This can also be an opportunity to practice an upcoming conference talk, or simply an excuse to read and present a paper you have been meaning to get to.
 All are invited to participate.

 Every year there are two main social events for graduate students: the orientation party at Mike’s Place, and the end of term party.
 In addition to this, the society will be hosting monthly lounge nights where students can relax, eat pizza, play board/video games, and ultimately just take time away from equations.

 Throughout the year the society runs several TA training as well as professional development workshops.
-We’ve also hosted panel discussions in the past on effective research skills and how to prepare for advanced comprehensive exams.
+We have also hosted panel discussions in the past on effective research skills and how to prepare for advanced comprehensive exams.
 Suggestions for workshops/panel discussions are always welcome.

 The society is always interested in new members.
 Duties would likely include regular meetings as well as the organization of the above events/workshops etc. If interested, please contact us (see below).

 President: Amanda Chafee